maximilien/musings/blogs/ai/5/outline.md

 ### Before the Hackathon

 - **Come in with ONE idea** — don't show up blank, but don't overcommit to a rigid plan either
-  - Have a thesis, not a spec
+  - Have a thesis, not a spec.
+Have some ideas, not dogmas.
+Have an area of focus, not a religion.
-  - Be ready to pivot if you learn something on day one
+  - Be ready to pivot if you learn something on day one but also don't discard your ideas and plans with zero conviction.
 - **Understand the rules and judging criteria** — read them carefully, tailor your project accordingly
   - What are sponsors looking for?
 Creativity?
 Technical depth?
 Business viability?
 - **Talk to sponsors early** — before or at the start of the event
   - They'll tell you what they actually care about (often different from what's written)
   - This gives you an unfair advantage in framing your project
 - **Pre-build your toolkit** — have your dev environment, templates, and boilerplate ready
-  - Know which AI tools you'll lean on (Cursor, Lovable, v0, Replit, etc.)
+  - Know which AI tools you'll lean on (Claude, Codex, Cursor, Lovable, Replit, etc.)
   - Don't waste hackathon hours on setup

 ### During the Hackathon